The current Social Fund provides:

 - Winter Fuel Payments (pensioners only)

-Universal Credit Claimants: Budgeting Loans are not available to those on Universal Credit.
+Universal Credit Claimants: Budgeting Loans (BL) are not available to those on Universal Credit.
 It’s been replaced with the ‘Budgeting advance’ which is also a loan.
 Repayments are automatically deducted from future UC payments.
+You begin repaying our BL as soon as you receive your first benefit payment.
+Deductions will be either 20% or 40%.

-For others, Budgeting loans are still available.
+For those still receiving benefits that UC replaces, BL are still available.
 Not a good alternative to Community Care Grants – because you have to pay the money back.
 But they are far easier to get.
 A form is submitted similar to the CCG form, again itemised list of items is required.

-You can have at most £1500 of budgeting loans at any one time, although you could apply for Scottish Welfare Fund ‘Crisis Grants’ in addition to that.
+You can have at most £1500 of BL at any one time, although you could apply for Scottish Welfare Fund ‘Crisis Grants’ in addition to that.
 You cannot ask for a loan of less than £100.

 - On benefit for at least 26 weeks (breaks of less than 28 weeks are ignored)

-- No savings/capital in excess of £1000 (you’ll get less if over this amount).
+- No savings/capital in excess of £1000 (you’ll get less if you have over this amount)

-You can only get a Budgeting loan for the following categories:
+You can only get a BL for the following categories:

 - furniture & household equipment